FeJozsi/ddg/src/gui/README.md

 Start date: 2024-03-01
 This folder contains the project's **GUI modules**.

+## 2024-04-12 19:59:28 Completed integration of the third core function

+Completed integration of the third core function, enabling the presentation of data from the input DDG descriptive file and the results of initial analyses.
+Provided by the Task Manager's BusyTechnInpPresent class.

 ## 2024-04-11 20:26:52 Enhancements and Integrations in DDG Generation

 - Completed integration of the second core function, enabling initiation of new DDG descriptive